Hacktitude/DevQuest-2024-Guide/challenge01.md

 **This challenge consists of three sub-challenges.**

-a.
-Password Validation
+- Password Validation
-b.
-Send an error message message if login credentials are incorrect
+- Send an error message message if login credentials are incorrect
-c.
-Toggle password visibility
+- Toggle password visibility

 ## a.
-Show a meaningful messages for invalid password
+Show meaningful messages for invalid password

 In the current application, when the user entered password is invalid, the system shows a generic error message.
 The challenge is to show a meaningful error message to the user when the password entered by the user is invalid.